 The requests to use prohibited software can be resolved only from ServiceDesk Plus console.
 Know how to resolve requests in ServiceDesk Plus here.

-To associate the requests to use prohibited software to ServiceDesk Plus templates, from Desktop Central navigate to admin tab -> under integration settings, ServiceDesk Plus -> Select the "Send requests for using Prohibited Software as tickets to ServiceDesk Plus for approval" option and provide the ServiceDesk Plus template name.
+To associate the requests to use prohibited software to ServiceDesk Plus templates, from Endpoint Central navigate to admin tab -> under integration settings, ServiceDesk Plus -> Select the "Send requests for using Prohibited Software as tickets to ServiceDesk Plus for approval" option and provide the ServiceDesk Plus template name.

 Once the technician approves the request, users will be allowed to install and use the requested software.